 Founded by businessman Francesco Colucci, it hosted the event during Milan Design Week Back to the future.
 Itinerary of the exhibition, as well as a personal exhibition proposal for Cesar CattaniA, it has hosted three works of great value: an unpublished painting by Edvard Munch, a 1970s edition of “Marilyn” by Andy Warhol and a Faberge egg.
 He also displayed, in a custom black room, their digital replicas or NFT holograms equipped with artificial intelligence to interact and talk.

 The meeting between art, NFT and artificial intelligence is made possible by the technology it has developed metwarda company founded jointly by Francesco Colucci with Antonio CilottoAnd the Mara Abraccio And the Eduardo Caligari.
 A digital service platform that creates content and tools midway between the physical and virtual experience.
 In the specific field of art, MetaWord deals with the creation of holograms that can represent the works of great masters or emerging artists, and then transforming them into a new form of NFT, which is dynamic and usable.
+The hardware and software development involved in this process includes the use of 3D scanners ,3D printers, and the development of computer vision algorithms to analyze and process the images.
+Additionally, software is needed to create the holograms and digital wallets for the NFTs.

 event during Milan Design Week